-In the flu and cold season, more attention is given to bacteria.
+In the flu and cold season, superbugs reign supreme.

-However, there are other things we should think about.
-One important consideration is how to avoid scary superbugs and fight bacteria that are resistant to anti-biotic treatment.
+Therefore, considering how to avoid scary superbugs and fight bacteria that are resistant to anti-biotic treatment is imperative to seasonal health.
 Recently the PBS documentary series, Frontline explored the increasing number of infections that are proving resistant to all anti-biotic treatment.
 This very thought provoking documentary explores the existence of “superbugs” that have become resistant to normal treatment.
 More shocking is the revelation that the superbugs are not new discoveries, but new strains of old familiar viruses, like Staph bacteria that cause septic shock.

 Three cases of illnesses resistant to antibacterial treatment are reviewed in this PBS Newshour article, Has the age of antibiotics come to an end?
 The article covers a Frontline report that delves into the possibility of a “post-antibiotic era".
 The episode is called, “Hunting the Nightmare Bacteria” which you can find here on YouTube.
 Unfortunately, you will have to pay $1.99 to watch the full episode.
 There is another excellent YouTube available free documentary from Journeyman Pictures, The Rise of Superbugs Resistant to Antibiotics that you may check out as well.